centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 ## Configuration

 * Log into Centreon and add a new Host through "Configuration > Hosts".
-* Apply the template "App-Webserver-IIS-Restapi-custom" and configure all the macros :
+* Apply the template "App-Webserver-IIS-Restapi-custom" and configure all the Macros :

 | Mandatory   | Nom                | Description                                                                |
 | :---------- | :----------------- | :------------------------------------------------------------------------- |